crqu/crqu.github.io/_pages/about.md

 ### About me

-I am an incoming PhD student in the [Caltech Rigorous Systems Research Group](http://rsrg.cms.caltech.edu), advised by [Prof. Adam Wierman](https://adamwierman.com) and [Prof. Eric Mazumdar](https://users.cms.caltech.edu/~mazumdar/) at the [Computing + Mathematical Sciences (CMS) Department](https://www.cms.caltech.edu), [California Institute of Technology](https://www.caltech.edu).
+I am a first-year PhD student in the [Caltech Rigorous Systems Research Group](http://rsrg.cms.caltech.edu), advised by [Prof. Adam Wierman](https://adamwierman.com) and [Prof. Eric Mazumdar](https://users.cms.caltech.edu/~mazumdar/) at the [Computing + Mathematical Sciences (CMS) Department](https://www.cms.caltech.edu), [California Institute of Technology](https://www.caltech.edu).
 You can find my CV [here](../assets/pdf/Chengrui.pdf).
-Before joining Caltech, I obtained my B.S. degree at Peking University.
+Before joining Caltech, I obtained my B.Sc. degree at Peking University.

 ### Research interests

-My research interests lie at the intersection of theoretical foundations for sequential decision-making, algorithm design for multi-agent systems, and advancing data-driven optimization for real-world applications.
+My research interests lie at the intersection of theoretical foundations for sequential decision-making, robust multi-agent systems, and data-driven optimization for real-world applications.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.